 To recap, the transportation of hazardous goods poses significant threats to people and the environment in the form of explosions, fires, toxic leaks, radioactive spills, and the inhalation of corrosive substances.
 Such threats make safe chemical transportation an issue of paramount importance, regardless of whether the chemicals are being transported between laboratories or between countries.

-Incorporating best practices both for on-site and external chemical transport can dramatically reduce the risk of chemicals incidents causing damage.
-Particularly important is using the right chemical containers, and you can read more on such chemical transport containers here.
+Incorporating best practices both for on-site and external chemical transport can help to reduce the risk of chemicals incidents causing damage.
+Using the right chemical containers is particularly important, and you can read more on such chemical transport containers here.